- How can I become a Member of Al Khamsa?

 You can check out the Online Roster for your horse, its parents or its grandparents.
 The horses listed there are Al Khamsa, covering eligible Roster horses through Arabian Horse Association #645969 and Canadian Arabian Horse Registry #46571.
 Keep in mind that, because it is limited to breeding stock, there are many more Al Khamsa Arabians than those on the Roster.

 Breeders and owners do not need to do anything to have their horses listed.
 Al Khamsa Arabians are automatically added to the database as they are registered.
 New additions to the Roster will appear in the Online Roster each time they are updated.
-Updates are currently being done twice a year.
+Updates are currently being done quarterly.

 Al Khamsa Arabians are also marked as "Al Khamsa, Inc." in the Arabian Horse Association's Arabian DataSource.
 That mark is updated quarterly.